 Where do I find information on dates, fees, regulations, etc.?

 The Undergraduate Calendar is a comprehensive on-line publication that contains all this information and more.
 It is a good starting point if you are looking for information.
-Also each administrative and academic department on campus has a webpage that can be accessed by starting at the main University of Guelph page.

 Fees, scholarships, OSAP and tuition information can be found on the Student Financial Services website.